daboross/rust-screeps-api/README.md

 - Getting room overview info
 - Getting logged in user's info
 - Getting rooms where PvP recently occurred
+- Websocket connections:
+  - Getting user CPU and Memory usage each tick
+  - Getting a map overview of a room
+  - Getting new message notifications
+  - Getting console messages
+  - Parts of getting room detailed updates

 ### What isn't implemented